Please visit our new site for up to date information and assistance

 Surprised?
 Most of my clients are.

-Elder Law is About
+Elder Law is About Preventing Headaches Later

-I'm an attorney with 14 years of experience.
 My practice is focused in "Elder Law."
 I help clients with the legal documents you need (or perhaps your elderly parents need) to put your affairs in order.
 So, when a debilitating illness strikes, your family and the people you love don't become a victim of the legal system.

 An astounding 85 percent of the Guardianship cases I handle happen because people don't have these documents in place.
 The other 15 percent of those cases are due to elder exploitation.
 Shocking, but true.